 Enjoy your early breakfast then take your drive straight to the Grand Palace to be one of the first visitors of the day! (just to avoid the crowds).
-You explore this well known site of Thailand which includes the Reception Palace, the Throne Hall, The Coronation Hall, the Royal Guest House and The Funeral Palace.
+You will explore this well-known site of Thailand which includes the Reception Palace, the Throne Hall, The Coronation Hall, the Royal Guest House and The Funeral Palace.

-After lunch you travel by long tail boat through the Klongs to see the family homes, temples and local life.
-You make your final stop of the day at the Temple of Dawn.
+After lunch, you will travel by long-tail boat through the Klongs to see the family homes, temples and local life.
+You’ll make your final stop of the day at the Temple of Dawn.

-At around 16:00 PM you get back to your hotel and enjoy your time of leisure.
+At around 16:00 PM you will get back to your hotel and enjoy your time of leisure.